innoq/ROCA/faq.md

 It was the most reasonable and easy-to-remember name we could come up with that also resolved to a meaningful acronym.

+### What are the limits?

+As with every architectural choice, there are trade-offs to be made.
+Sometimes strict adherence to ROCA principles is not practical or sensible, so it might be judicious to consciously depart from this path for selected parts of an otherwise ROCA compliant application.
+Of course one should be conscious of the costs associated with such a decision - however, that's no different from other optimizations, e.g. database normalization.

 ### How can I install the framework?

 You don't &#8211; that's the point.
 ROCA is